 These soaps work by penetrating the insect’s outer body and disrupting cell membranes, causing the pest to dehydrate and die.

-You can find pre-made insecticidal soap sprays or make your own using a few simple ingredients.
+You can find pre-made insecticidal soap sprays or make your own using simple ingredients.

-To make your own soap spray for plants, combine 2 tablespoons of liquid castile soap, 2 tablespoons of vegetable oil, and 1 gallon of water.
+To make your plant soap spray, combine two tablespoons of liquid Castile soap, two tablespoons of vegetable oil, and one gallon of water.

 Next, shake or stir to combine, and spray directly on aphids and leaves.
 This homemade melon aphid spray will suffocate the critters on contact.

-Inspect your plants regularly, and remove any leaves that have large groups of these pests on them.
+Inspect your plants regularly, and remove any leaves with large groups of these pests.

 10. Horticultural Oil

-When applied properly, natural horticultural oils will smother aphids.
+When appropriately applied, natural horticultural oils will smother aphids.

 Just mix it according to the bottle’s instructions.
 Apply the solution liberally to both sides of the infested leaves.